stephencme/create-mcp-ts/packages/mcp-ts-template-default/README.md

 }
 ```

 **Note**: You might need to adjust the `"command"` if your Node.js installation is not in the default system PATH, especially when using version managers like `nvm` or `nodenv`.
-See the [Troubleshooting](#troubleshooting-your-mcp-server-configuration) section in the `mcp-init` README for details.
+See the [Troubleshooting](#troubleshooting-your-mcp-server-configuration) section in the `create-mcp-ts` README for details.

 ### `npm run eject`